 1.8 Response to mid-term review

 Our mid-term site review team, while largely complimentary, identified several important concerns that we have addressed in this proposal.
-They noted: 1) a lack of clarity in articulating current research questions, in explaining how these questions arose from a synthesis of previous work, and in crystallizing the pressing, future questions that have yet to be answered; 2) that prior data were rarely synthesized to identify new questions or predictions; 3) microbial and stream ecology did not appear as a strong emphasis of the LTER research; and 4) a seeming reluctance on the part of current Hubbard Brook LTER researchers to recruit individuals in areas that fall outside of their own expertise, including stream ecology and landscape ecology.
+They noted: 1) a lack of clarity in articulating current research questions, in explaining how these questions arose from a synthesis of previous work, and in crystallizing the pressing, future questions that have yet to be answered; 2) that prior data should be synthesized to identify new questions or predictions; 3) that microbial and stream ecology did not appear as a strong emphasis of the LTER research; and 4) a seeming reluctance on the part of current HBR LTER researchers to recruit individuals in areas that fall outside of their own expertise, including stream ecology and landscape ecology.
 In this proposal we have clarified how our long-term and experimental data have led to evolution of our conceptual models, research questions, and inclusion of new participants at HBR.
 Our proposed research identifies a series of important, integrative questions that have emerged from our long-term data over the past six years that we hope to address in the next six years.
 We have added new LTER investigators in the fields of stream ecology, hydrology, vertebrate ecology and forest landscape modeling, and we clarify the importance of microbial and stream ecology in our research program.

 PROPOSED RESEARCH